tyson-swetnam/bighorns/README.md

 AZ Bighorns study in collaboration with NMGFD and New Mexico State University (NMSU), Las Cruces NM.

-The intent of the project is to vertically sample ~60,000 radio collar GPS locations down to their date and hour, by the solar irradiation of the location across an entire year (~5,800 rasters).
-We also want to calculate heat load of the surface to infer a daily temperature for the site at the time of the GPS ping.
+The intent is to vertically sample the solar irradiation of locations across an entire year (~5,800 rasters), using ~60,000 radio collar GPS locations, by the date and hour.
+We calculate heat load of the surface to infer a local air temperature for the sites at the time of the GPS ping.
+Sheep locations are compared to an equal number of random locations to establish whether their patterns of movement are driven by topographic complexity.

-What are the conditions that the sheep are selecting at that point in time and place?
-E.g. elevation, slope, aspect, temperature, shading.
+Why are the sheep are selecting a location in time: elevation, slope, aspect, temperature, local shading?

 # Repository roadmap